michaelnisi/troubled/data/posts/2018/cloudkit.md

 Apple has been carving a well-trodden path for data synchronization, implementing, dog-fooding with their own apps, and iterating on ways to store, with [CloudKit](https://developer.apple.com/documentation/cloudkit), and review, with [CloudKit Dashboard](https://developer.apple.com/library/content/documentation/DataManagement/Conceptual/CloudKitQuickStart/EditingSchemesUsingCloudKitDashboard/EditingSchemesUsingCloudKitDashboard.html), structured data in [iCloud](https://www.apple.com/lae/icloud/), making sync easier—not trivial, of course—it never will be—but manageable, even pleasant, I have to say.
 If CloudKit is ready for production apps like Music, Photos, and Notes; chances are it might be ready for your app as well.

-The CloudKit framework is a iCloud client for structured data, decoupling local and remote data structures, while providing efficient diffing between the two.
-Local storage is left to its users.
+The CloudKit framework implements an iCloud client for structured data, decoupling local and remote data structures, while providing efficient diffing between the two.
+Local storage is left to us, its users.

 Data in iCloud is segregated and encapsulated in containers, owned by developers—apps of other developers cannot access your containers.